Oahu's Ultimate South Shore Road Trip

-There’s so much to see on Oahu’s South shore, but there’s no reason to be overwhelmed– I’m here to recommend my personal favorite destinations for you to check out!
+There’s so much to see on Oahu’s South shore, but there’s no reason to be overwhelmed – I’m here to recommend my favorite destinations for you to check out!

 On your way towards Oahu’s Windward side you’ll have an extremely scenic drive.
 While I recommend stopping at multiple scenic lookouts, there’s one in particular you should seriously consider– the Halona Blowhole.
 From the lookout you can get a great vantage point of Eternity Beach and the blowhole adjacent to it.
 The blowhole was formed when a lava tube collapsed.
 On days with rough seas you can watch as ocean water shoots up spraying dozens of feet in the air like a geyser!

-Just past the blowhole is Sandy beach.
-The shore break here can get really gnarly (big, scary) in the summer and it’s thrilling to watch locals bodyboard and bodysurf waves so wide open that you could drive your car through them!
-I highly recommend against going in the water when there are waves, but the beach is really nice and it’s fun to watch those who are daring enough to surf the dangerous waves.
+Just past the blowhole is Sandy Beach.
+The shore break here can get really gnarly (big, scary) in the summer and it’s thrilling to watch locals bodyboard and bodysurf waves so wide that you could drive your car through them!
+I highly recommend against going in the water, but the beach is really nice and it’s fun to watch those who are daring enough to surf the dangerous waves.
 From the beach you can get a nice view of Koko Head crater, and you can even enjoy a bite or two from the local food trucks (see above).

-As you continue to drive, the Eastern tip of the island, Makapu’u point is absolutely gorgeous.
-Makapu’u beach sits just North of the point and has a great view of the point.
+As you continue to drive, the Eastern tip of the island, Makapu’u Point is absolutely gorgeous.
+Makapu’u Beach sits just north of the point and has great views.
 Also, the lookout provides a perfect vantage point of Rabbit & Shark Fin Island, two tiny islands off the coast!
 While you're there, you can also hike the roughly two-mile, paved Makapu'u Point Lighthouse Trail.
 If you're hiking this spot in winter, keep an eye out for humpback whales from the lookout points along the trail.

 Makapuʻu Beach | Photo by Cristo Vlahos

-In the town of Kailua lies Lanikai beach.
+In the town of Kailua lies Lanikai Beach.
 During weekdays the beach can be relatively empty.
 It’s a gorgeous white sand beach and the perfect location to go swimming, snorkeling, or even kayaking!
 You’ll need to street park, but there are plenty of side streets available to do so.
 Just be mindful of the signs, you will get a ticket if you're parked illegally.
-If you want to spend your day at the beach, I highly recommend Lanikai!
+If you want to spend your day at the beach, I highly recommend Lanikai.

 If sightseeing doesn’t provide enough excitement for you, don’t worry!
 There are plenty of activities that you can do during your south shore road trip from surfing, to hiking, to snorkeling.
 Whether you’re by yourself or with your family, I have a few suggestions for some unforgettable experiences.

 For the hikers reading this, there are two main hikes you should consider.

 My favorite hike with a view is the Hanauma Bay Ridge Hike.
-It’s relatively short, but it’s fairly steep and you’ll certainly get some exercise!
+It’s relatively short, but it’s fairly steep and you’ll certainly get some exercise.
 The start of the “hike” is paved, but there are plenty of offshoot trails that go “off-road”.
-It’s tame enough to bring the whole family, and you’ll often see locals walking their dogs!
-The trail provides a scenic vantage point of the Bay, Koko Head, Hawaii Kai town, and Honolulu off in the distance.
+It’s tame enough to bring the whole family, and you’ll often see locals walking their dogs.
+The trail provides a scenic vantage point of Hanauma Bay, Koko Head, Hawaii Kai, and Honolulu off in the distance.

 If you arrive outside of Hanauma Bay’s operating hours you’ll need to street-park on Nawiliwili St or Polihale Pl and walk.

 Hanauma Bay is also a beautiful beach for snorkeling.
-After being educated about protecting the fragile reef ecosystem, you can rent masks, snorkels, and fins to explore the marine life– there’s plenty of colorful fish!
-Remember, Hanauma Bay is closed on Tuesdays.
+After being educated about protecting the fragile reef ecosystem, you can rent masks, snorkels, and fins to explore the marine life – there’s plenty of colorful fish!
+Remember as you're planning, Hanauma Bay is closed on Tuesdays.